sohamcoder-2/EDUFLIX/README.md

 ## 3. Home Page

+### Purpose
 The **Home Page** displays a curated list of educational videos across various categories, providing users with an intuitive way to explore content.

+### Key Features
 - **Navigation Bar**: Includes options for **Home**, **Download**, **Watch Later**, **History**, and **Settings**, allowing users to easily navigate between sections.
 - **Video Cards**: Each card presents a video thumbnail, title, instructor name, number of views, duration, and a brief description, offering a comprehensive overview of the content.
 - **Category Tabs**: Filters enable users to view videos by categories such as **All**, **Popular**, **Mathematics**, **Automata Theory**, etc., enhancing discoverability.